blndev/AI-Anime-Maker/README.md

 #app_disclaimer=This App is made for educational purpose.<br><br><p align=left>It is shared to you by sponsored hardware.</p>

 # the message showed below the app title
-user_message = Have fun creating funny pictures out of your photos!
+user_message=Have fun creating funny pictures out of your photos!

-# Defines the port where the app starts.
-If not defined, a random port will be chosen.
+# defines the port where the app is starting, if not defined, a random port will be choosen
 #port=7860

-# Define if the application should create an internet-reachable link via Gradio shared tunnel function.
+#define if the application should create a internet reachable link via gradio shared tunnel function
 is_shared=false

-# true = Output of the generation process should be saved to a file.
-save_output=true

-# The folder where the output should be saved if activated.
-output_folder=./output/

-# With this feature enabled, you can determine which style is mostly used and much more
+# With this feature you can determine which style is mostly used and much more
 # be aware of data privacy and regulations
 analytics_enabled=false